s-amberg/cpla/week06/README.md

 # Exercises Week 06 - Heap Memory Management
-In these exercises you will modify your `BoundedBuffer` to always use heap memory for storing its elements.
+In these exercises you will modify your `BoundedBuffer` to always use heap memory for storing its elements and see the possible impact of overloading the `new` and `delete` operators when using the affected type in your code and in conjunction with the standard library.

 ## Experimenting with Class-specific Overloads of `operator new/operator delete`
 Take the class `not_on_heap` and write CUTE unit tests that demonstrate the inability to allocate objects of this class on the heap.
 Attempt the following: